Skip to main content

 Typically, we'll need up to 150-foot-wide easements to safely construct, operate, and maintain the facilities.
 Additional temporary workspaces may also be needed for construction.
 Our ROW agents will work with each landowner to identify and plan for these specific needs.
 Learn more in our FAQ section.

-Our route permit application includes a 1000' corridor, which allows us to work with landowners to determine the least impactful placement for the poles and obtain the necessary 150' easement accordingly within that corridor.
+The approved route permit generally includes 1000' corridor with some widened areas for flexibility, which allows us to work with landowners to determine the least impactful placement for the poles and obtain the necessary 150' easement accordingly within that corridor.
 This provides greater flexibility and demonstrates the importance for landowner input.

 Typical monopole structures